 Maples (of non-Japanese variety), Juniper, Butterfly bushes, and Barberry bushes prefer soil that is slightly more alkaline.

-If you place a Japanese maple in alkaline-rich soil, it’ll wilt and become sick, and becomes susceptible to fungus, but it thrives in soil that is slightly more acidic. (yup I’m a crazy plant lady)
+If you place a Japanese maple in alkaline-rich soil, it’ll wilt and become sick and become susceptible to fungus, but it thrives in soil that is slightly more acidic. (yup I’m a crazy plant lady)

 Our bodies work the same.
 If our pH is too acidic, we get sick and are at a higher risk of disease, but if it becomes too alkaline our organs begin to suffer and have trouble regulating our levels.